spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/unified-commerce/install-the-warehouse-picking-feature.md

-This document describes how to integrate the Warehouse picking feature into a Spryker project.
+This document describes how to install the Warehouse picking feature.

-## Install feature core

-Follow the steps below to install the Warehouse picking feature core.

-### Prerequisites
+## Prerequisites

 Install the required features: